How to make a pyramid.

 If you are making an Egyptian pyramid you can paint the template as shown below

 Using light browns, yellows, and white to create your stone effect.
 Make sure you blend all your colours together to create a natural weathered look.
 The best way to do this is with a damp piece of sponge or cotton wool.

 Stage 6: Marking out the Louvre details.

-The next thing to do is to mark out the panes of glass that form my pyramid.
+The next thing to do is to mark out the panes of glass that form the pyramid.
 I know that there are eighteen small panes of glass along the base on each side of the Louvre pyramid and as it is an equilateral triangle there are also eighteen panes of glass running up each side of the building.
-Together they form three full diamond-shaped panes (each containing thirty-six smaller panes of glass) and three half diamond shaped panes along the pyramid base (each containing eighteen smaller panes of glass) that in total forms one side of the pyramid.
+Together they form three full diamond-shaped panes.
+Each pane contains thirty-six smaller panes of glass.
+There are three half diamond shaped panes along the pyramid base each containing eighteen smaller panes of glass.
+In total they form one side of the pyramid.

 With this in mind, I will need to mark out all three sides of each triangle into eighteen sections each being 1cm apart.
 This is why I made my pyramid 18cms x 18cms.

 To do this I will use a sharp HB pencil.
 Once this is done I can also use my sharp HB pencil to begin joining the marks together making sure that I start at the base and join each matching mark up the sides of the triangle together to form small diamond-shaped panes. see Fig 3 and Fig 4 below.